-I am an Assistant Professor of Political Science at the University of Chicago where I currently specialize in secrecy and intelligence and their relationship to International Relations theory, international security, and global governance.
-At the core of all my projects is an interest in understanding how governments selectively reveal and conceal what they do and the disjuncture this creates between the “front stage” and “back stage” of international politics.
-You can view my CV here.
+I am an Associate Professor of Political Science at the University of Chicago where I specialize in the study of secrecy and intelligence and their relationship to International Relations theory, international security, and global governance.
+I am also a co-editor of the Cornell Studies in Security Affairs from Cornell University Press.

-I graduated with a Ph.D. in Political Science from Ohio State University in 2013 and have held research fellowships at the Niehaus Center for Globalization and Governance at Princeton University, the Institute for Security and Conflict Studies at George Washington University, and the Woodrow Wilson Center in Washington, D.C.
+I graduated with a Ph.D. in Political Science from Ohio State University and have held research fellowships at the Niehaus Center for Globalization and Governance at Princeton University, the Institute for Security and Conflict Studies at George Washington University, and the Woodrow Wilson Center in Washington, D.C.